Paparazzi: Injunctions

 In 2006, Former Brazilian Model Daniella Cicarelli went through a scandal when a paparazzo caught video footage of her having sex with her boyfriend on a beach in Spain, which was posted on YouTube.
 After fighting in the court, it was decided in her favor, causing YouTube to be blocked in Brazil.
 Cicarelli appealed the decision, and the case was finally settled in 2015 with the Superior Court of Justice of Brazil awarding Cicarelli and her boyfriend in the video damages of R$250,000 (US$64,000) from Google.

 Following the publication of photographs showing Catherine, Princess of Wales sunbathing whilst topless at the French holiday home of her husband's cousin Viscount Linley, it was announced on September 14, 2012, that the royal couple were to launch legal action against the French edition of Closer magazine.
 It was the first time that a senior British royal has sued in a court outside the UK.
 The reason cited for the legal action is that the Duchess had a right of privacy whilst at the home—the magazine responded that the pictures had been taken from the public highway.
 The injunction was granted on September 18, 2012, and the publishers of the magazine were ordered not to publish the photographs in France and not to sell the images.
 The publishers were also ordered to hand over the original material of the published pictures under threat of a €10,000 fine for every day of delay in doing so.
 In 2017, the magazine was ordered to pay €100,000 in damages to Catherine and William, and another €90,000 fine to two staffers.

 In the United Kingdom, Sienna Miller, Amy Winehouse, and Lily Allen have won injunctions that prevent the paparazzi from following them and gathering outside their houses.
 Miller was awarded £53,000.

 In 2013, rapper Kanye West faced assault charges after attacking a photojournalist.
 He stated that he would fight to get the law changed, so celebrities can profit from paparazzi's work.

 Other measures

 In addition to legal action, celebrities have taken other measures to avoid paparazzi.
 When Daniel Radcliffe was performing in the play Equus in London, he wore the same hat and jacket every day for six months, to make the photos look old and therefore "unpublishable".

 In popular culture

 Lady Gaga released the single "Paparazzi" in 2009 for the album The Fame, which she described to be "about wooing the paparazzi to fall in love with me".

+The seventh episode of Victorious was titled "Robarazzi", where Robbie Shapiro started a gossip blog.